 3 month coaching package: $500 -or- $185 monthly + tax

-Your 3 months of coaching starts with a 60 minute consult to get acquainted & establish goals for the upcoming training phase & three 60 minute body connectivity training sessions, one each month to tidy up your movement & improve on strength.
-We'll put together a training plan designed specifically for you, or I'll help you write your own training as you work through the process of figuring out why you're doing what you're doing.
-We'll share a document so I can review how things are going, which I'll review & add comments.
+Your 3 months of coaching starts with a 60 minute consult to get acquainted & establish goals for the upcoming training phase.
+We'll put together a training plan designed specifically for you, or I'll help you write your own so you can work through the process of figuring out why you're doing what you're doing.
+We'll share a programming document where you'll log how things are going, which I'll review & add comments.
 Additionally we'll meet at least once per month to tidy up your movement & to work on your strength.
-You'll also receive unlimited phone, email & text support.
-What a great way to make lasting improvements.
+You'll also receive unlimited phone, email & text support while making lasting improvements working toward a specific goal.

 I'd love to chat with you.
 I can be reached at 206.313.7560.
 Texts & emails are welcome too!